avielzecharia/riddles/index.md

 Therefore, the librarian randomly selects a book that is not in its place, and places it in the appropriate place.

 - Prove that the books will be ordered after finite number of steps.

+# Train to Nowhere 🚋
+The ticket-seller is inside a circular connected set of train cars.
+In every train car there is a lamp that may be turned on/off, note that the initial state of the lamp is unknown.

+- How can the ticket-seller calculate the length of train (efficienly)?